View Document Text

 Management Agreement signed by the client and OCA.
 All clients who grant discretionary

-amendment thereto.
-With respect to non-discretionary separately managed accounts, OCA
+thereto.
+With respect to non-discretionary separately managed accounts, OCA provides

-provides investment advice to the client and the client decides whether or not to follow some or
+investment advice to the client and the client decides whether or not to follow some or all of the

-all of the recommendations.
-Clients in separately managed accounts may place restrictions on
+recommendations.
+Clients in separately managed accounts may place restrictions on their

 Item 17 - Voting Client Securities

-by OCA in the advisory agreement between OCA and the client.
-Regardless, a client always
+OCA in the advisory agreement between OCA and the client.
+Regardless, a client always has

-has the right to vote their own proxies.
-A client can exercise this right by instructing OCA in
+the right to vote their own proxies.
+A client can exercise this right by instructing OCA in writing

-writing to not vote proxies in the client’s account.
-In addition, where OCA has proxy voting
+to not vote proxies in the client’s account.
+In addition, where OCA has proxy voting authority but

 If the client agreement is entered into by a trustee or other fiduciary on behalf of an employee